imgix/django-imgix/README.md

 This will make a hash from the image url and all parameters that you have supplied, which will be appended as a url parameter `s=hash` to the image, e.g.

 `https://my-domain.imgix.net/media/images/dsc_0001.jpg?fm=jpg&h=720&w=1280s=976ae7332b279147ac0812c1770db07f`

+**IMGIX_WEB_PROXY_SOURCE**

+Boolean value, defaults to `False` if not specified.
+If set to `True` image urls will be generated using the full original image url, as needed for a Web Proxy Source.
+Note that Imgix requires all your urls to be signed if you are using a Web Proxy Source (do that by specifying **IMGIX_SIGN_KEY**).

 **IMGIX_DETECT_FORMAT**